minyk/nifi-sandbox/README.md

 2. Make sure when you clone this project, you preserve the Unix/OSX end-of-line (EOL) characters.
 The scripts will fail with Windows EOL characters.
 3. Make sure you have 4Gb of free memory for the VM.
 You may change the Vagrantfile to specify smaller memory requirements.
 4. This project has NOT been tested with the VMWare provider for Vagrant.
-5. You may change the script (common.sh) to point to a different location for Hadoop and Spark to be downloaded from.
+5. You may change the script (common.sh) to point to a different location for Hadoop, Kafka and Nifi to be downloaded from.
 Here is a list of mirrors for Hadoop: http://www.apache.org/dyn/closer.cgi/hadoop/common/.
 6. Basically, Hadoop YARN is installed, but not started.
 If you want YARN Service, uncomment YARN section of `scripts/init-start-all-services.sh` and `scripts/start-all-services.sh`.

 # Advanced Stuff

--If you have the resources (CPU + Disk Space + Memory), you may modify Vagrantfile to have even more HDFS DataNodes, YARN NodeManagers, and Spark slaves.
+-If you have the resources (CPU + Disk Space + Memory), you may modify Vagrantfile to have even more HDFS DataNodes, YARN NodeManagers.
 Just find the line that says "numNodes = 4" in Vagrantfile and increase that number.
 The scripts should dynamically provision the additional slaves for you.-

 # How to Change Stack Versions